McTavishLab/extensiphy/README.md

 ./gon_phyling.sh ./sample_gon_phyling.cfg
 ```

-If you only plan on using RapUp to add data to an existing alignment and tree, use the following command as RapUp should be able to find the included test datafiles
+If you only plan on using RapUp to add data to an existing alignment and tree, use the following command, as RapUp should be able to find the included test datafiles

 ```bash
 ./multi_map.sh ./sample_rapup.cfg
 ```

-It is recommended that you leave the sample_RapUp.cfg file alone so you always have a reference
+It is recommended that you leave the sample_rapup.cfg file alone so you always have a reference
 Make a copy and then alter that for your analyses

 When you're ready to load your own data, adjust the variable values in the new config file